donkirkby/live-py-plugin/docs/starting_pycharm.md

 ![code that draws a 75x75 square][square75]

-In this tutorial, I'll demonstrate three things: live turtle graphics that make a fun learning tool, a live coding display that can be used with regular code to show you what's happening inside it, and live unit tests.
+In this tutorial, I'll demonstrate these features:
+* live turtle graphics that make a fun learning tool
+* a live coding display that can be used with regular code to show you what's happening inside it
+* live unit tests
+* matplotlib previews
+* pyglet previews

 To try it yourself, follow the PyCharm [installation instructions], then type some turtle graphics code, as in the example above.
 Finally, from the Run menu, choose Start Live Turtle.
 You should see a preview of your turtle graphics.
 You can also watch [my demo video][video].

 ## Live Turtle Graphics ##
 ![running the turtle code in a window][turtle_window]